 Brand/ Logo identity for Xbox's Kinect Fun Labs.

 Production end page created for original MTV Tr3s properties.

 Established in 2009, Omar Acosta Productions has traveled a long road of success since its humble beginnings as a boutique studio in Venice Beach California, started by designer, and native New Yorker, Omar Acosta.

 OAP's success has been built through a broad range of clients, such as MTV, Microsoft, Yahoo, Nike, Louis Vuitton, Diesel, HBO, Discovery Channel, VH1, and many more across the globe.

 Creativity begins through the immediate conceptual process at OAP, never settling within the industry standard, but always showcasing a body of work above the bar.
 A lasting impression is guaranteed with OAP creative.

 OAP works with a multitude of brands developing all angles of filming, from commercials to the big screen.
-The most recent production, Stretch & Bobbito, is set to be released late summer of 2015.
-Stretch and Bobbito is a story of quirky friends who became unlikely legends by engaging their listeners and breaking the best rap artists ever into the industry.
+The most recent production, Stretch And Bobbito: Radio That Changed Lives, is currently in theatres.
+Stretch And Bobbito is a story of quirky friends who became unlikely legends by engaging their listeners and breaking the best rap artists ever into the industry.
 The film explores the social impact of what Source Magazine voted, “The Best Hip Hop Show of All-Time.”
 The documentary features appearances from Nas, Eminem, and Jay-Z, as well as many other industry greats.
 VICE named the film, one of “Top Ten Music Docs of the Summer,” for 2015, alluding to its success as an instant classic.